toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [rofi](https://github.com/davatorium/rofi) - A window switcher, application launcher and dmenu replacement.
 * [sake](https://github.com/alajmo/sake) - A command runner for local and remote hosts.
 You define servers and tasks in sake.yaml file and then run the tasks on the servers.
 * [shell2http](https://github.com/msoap/shell2http) - Executing shell commands via HTTP server.
+* [sunbeam](https://github.com/pomdtr/sunbeam) - General purpose command-line launcher that defines UIs composed of a succession of views from simple scripts written in any language; a mix between an application launcher like `raycast` or `rofi` and a fuzzy-finder like `fzf` or `telescope`.
 * [Sway-Talisman](https://github.com/sebastiancarlos/sway-talisman) - Terminal application launcher in scratchpad, minimalist and native.
 * [Task](https://taskfile.dev/) - A task runner / simpler Make alternative written in Go.
 * [task-spooler](http://vicerveza.homeunix.net/~viric/soft/ts/) - A Unix batch system that can be used to add the Linux commands to the queue and execute them one after the other in numerical order (ascending order, to be precise).
 This can be very useful when you have to run a lot of commands, but you don't want to waste time waiting for one command to finish and run the next command.
 You can queue it all up and Task Spooler will execute them one by one.
 In the mean time, you can do other activities.